Coming to Ireland from Ukraine

 - Limerick: Dominick Street, Limerick, V94 X327

-At a centre, you can get information about social welfare, immigration and housing.
-If you did not receive your temporary permission letter when you entered Ireland, you can get this letter at the Ukraine Support Centre in Dublin, Cork or Limerick.
+At a centre, you can get information about social welfare and immigration.
+If you did not receive your temporary permission letter when you entered Ireland, you can get this letter at the Ukraine Support Centre.

 You can get information on opening hours on gov.ie.